Professional Courtesy in Law Enforcement

 The argument for those who fall on the side of leniency and professional courtesy is that no one else knows what officers face from day to day.
 Many say that fellow officers are going to be the ones to back you up when you need help, so you need to keep that in mind when you've stopped one.

 A ticket or an arrest might mean someone's job in some cases, which makes the decision to take enforcement action that much more difficult.

 Some law enforcement professionals get downright angry when they or a member of their family receives a traffic ticket or even a written warning.
 Officers who write tickets to other officers are sometimes called "rats" or worse.

 There are some who strongly believe that an officer not take enforcement action against another under almost any circumstances, whether on or off duty.

 Accomplishing the Mission

-In truth, this notion flies in the face of why officers choose to work in law enforcement, to begin with.
-It also undermines the trust the public has placed in the profession.
-The fact is, officers are expected to be exemplary in following the law so that they can have credibility when they enforce it.
-Failing to adhere to the law, or be held to the same or higher standard that we hold the public to, takes away from the ability of officers to effectively enforce laws and thus takes away their ability to safeguard lives and property.
+Officers are expected to be exemplary in following the law so they have credibility when they enforce it.
+Failing to adhere to the law, or to be held to the same or higher standard than the public, takes away from the ability of officers to effectively enforce laws.
+It takes away their ability to safeguard lives and property.

 Real Professional Courtesy

-Rather than express anger at another officer for failing to provide a professional courtesy to another, the outrage is better directed toward the person who placed the officer in that position, to begin with.
-In short, regardless of your profession, if someone does not want to be accountable to the law, then the best course of action is to not break it in the first place.
+Rather than express anger at another officer for failing to provide a professional courtesy to another, the outrage might be better directed toward the individual who placed the officer in that position to begin with.
+If someone doesn't want to be accountable to the law, the best course of action is not to break it in the first place.